UNiXMIT/UNiXextend/docs/trace.md

 This log is useful to find out what paths and DLLs a program is searching when attempting to load a DLL, like Microsofts query tool MSQUERY.EXE.

 Note: Please have your program ready to run before starting procmon.exe in step 3.
-This will avoid unessearily large logs.
+This will avoid unnecessarily large logs.

 1. Download Process Monitor from Microsoft here: http://technet.microsoft.com/en-us/sysinternals/bb896645.aspx